mistifyio/lochness/cmd/cplacerd/README.md

 The following arguments are understood:

-    $ loveland -h
+    $ cplacerd -h
-    Usage of loveland:
+    Usage of cplacerd:
     -b, --beanstalk="127.0.0.1:11300": address of beanstalkd server
     -e, --etcd="http://127.0.0.1:4001": address of etcd server
     -p, --http=7543: address for http interface. set to 0 to disable